adelbordbari/chemidunambaba/_posts/2023-12-6-album-journal.md

 > I rely on my imagination
 > And I dream of an imaginary time

-oh, it's two different songs, sounds familiar. it's the intro from another track that had a whistle YES ok there's the whistle. that's how the album ends: sad, hopeful, simple, intimate, nostalgic.
+oh, it's two different songs, sounds familiar. it's the intro from another track that had a whistle; yes! there's the whistle. that's how the album ends: sad, hopeful, simple, intimate, nostalgic.

 ---
+## todo

-NIN - still
+- NIN - still
-long season - fishmans
+- long season - fishmans
-stratosphere - duster
+- stratosphere - duster
-yeni bit gun - baris manco kurtalan ekspres swans - soundtrack for the world henry cow legend - henry cow black midi - hellfire hedningarna - kaksi hail the sun - wake santana - abraxas vinnie moore - the maze lift your skinny fists like antennas to heaven - godspeed you black emperor marillion - clutching at straws soft machine - third yes - close to the edge the stooges - fun house axe - crystalline different realities - siena root gong - you ladies and gentlement we are floating in space - spiritualized wings of africa - musi o tunya jeff rosenstock - we cool? los jaives - los jaives el indio los lobos - kiko junoon - azadi
+- yeni bit gun - baris manco kurtalan ekspres
+- swans - soundtrack for the world
+- henry cow legend - henry cow
+- black midi - hellfire
+- hedningarna - kaksi
+- hail the sun - wake
+- santana - abraxas
+- vinnie moore - the maze
+- lift your skinny fists like antennas to heaven - godspeed you black emperor
+- marillion - clutching at straws
+- soft machine - third
+- yes - close to the edge
+- the stooges - fun house
+- axe - crystalline
+- different realities - siena root
+- gong - you
+- ladies and gentlement we are floating in space - spiritualized
+- wings of africa - musi o tunya
+- jeff rosenstock - we cool?
+- los jaives - los jaives el indio
+- los lobos - kiko
+- junoon - azadi